Dominica travel guide

 On arrival and within the first seven days in country, you must take only transportation from a certified COVID-19 Taxi operator.

-A number of hotels and guest houses are re-opening on a limited basis for business.
-Each will be certified by government health inspectors that it is compliant with newly introduced health protocols.
+A number of hotels and guest houses have re-opened for business on a limited basis.
+Each has been certified by government health inspectors that it is compliant with newly introduced health protocols.
 Some tour operators have re-opened for business.
-You can only stay in ‘Safe in Nature’ certified accommodations or in Government operated quarantine for the first seven days in country.
+You must stay in ‘Safe in Nature’ certified accommodations or in Government operated quarantine during any arrival quarantine period.
 A fee structure is in place.

 Public spaces and services